davidonete/tiled_integration_plugin/worlds/utitileworldinstance.md

 **C++** &#9989; **Blueprint** &#9989;

-Gets an array of [Tile Map Components](./utitilemapcomponent.html) that are instantiated for this Tile World Instance.
+Gets an array of [Tile Map Components](../tilemaps/utitilemapcomponent.html) that are instantiated for this Tile World Instance.

 **Return**
-- **TArray<FTITileWorldInstanceMapData>&:** An array of [Tile Map Components](./utitilemapcomponent.html) instanced for this Tile World Instance.
+- **TArray[FTITileWorldInstanceMapData]:** An array of [Tile Map Components](../tilemaps/utitilemapcomponent.html) instanced for this Tile World Instance.

 ### UsesTileMap